Remote Working Guiding Principles - updated 6 October 2020

-As our Trust moves into phase two of our Covid-19 response, it is critical that our services are able to respond to changing requirements in an agile way.
+As we continue to work through the pandemic, it is critical that our services are able to respond to changing requirements in an agile way.
 However, at the same time, we must continue to ensure that we are able to work safely.
-We are encouraging teams to collectively consider and agree new ways of working; think innovatively about what would work best for your teams to enable you to provide services, whilst also considering what has worked well so far that you would like to continue.
+We are encouraging teams to collectively consider and agree new ways of working; think innovatively about what would work best for your team, what tasks need to be completed in the workplace, what can be completed remotely, and the resources available to you.
+This will ensure we can all continue to contribute valuable work, and in turn provide quality patient care and services.

-- Roles Required on Site: Understanding that we have a great number of teams with roles which require staff to have an on-site presence, consideration should be given to allowing staff to work from home on a rotational basis on days when they are not required to be on site.
-Teams will need to give careful consideration to work that can be done remotely and work which needs to be completed on site.
+- Roles Required on Site: Understanding that we have a great number of teams with roles which require staff to have an on-site presence, consideration should be given to allowing staff to work remotely on a rotational basis on days when they are not required to be on site.
+Discuss as a team what work can be done remotely and what work needs to be completed on site.
 This can be linked to considerations around workplace configurations, and the rotation or cohorting of staff based upon individual working patterns, to support social distancing.

-- Flexible Working Hours: Teams should discuss and agree the flexibility of working hours and availability of staff both working at home and within the workplace, taking into account each person's individual preferences and personal circumstances.
+- Flexible Working Hours: Teams should discuss and agree the flexibility of working hours and availability of staff both working remotely and within the workplace, taking into account each person's individual preferences, personal circumstances and the needs of the team and service.
 This will also enable managers to limit the number of individuals within a workspace at any one time, as well as enabling staff to avoid peak travel times when using public transport.
-Managers may be able to be flexible about when the work is done and be supportive to some duties being carried out after normal working hours.
+Managers may be able to be flexible about when the work is done and be supportive to some duties being completed outside of normal working hours.
 Note where staff have requested to work in what would normally be deemed to be unsocial hours this work will not attract any form of pay enhancement.

-- Personal Preference: We may have a number of individuals who do not wish to work from home for various reasons, such as not having a suitable place at home from which they can work, increased distractions, or working styles and preferences.
-Line managers and their teams need to consider how these staff could beneficially support the completion of key on-site tasks.
+- Personal Preference: We may have a number of individuals who do not wish to work remotely for various reasons, such as not having a suitable place at home from which they can work, increased distractions, or working styles and preferences.
+Line managers and their teams need to consider together how these staff could beneficially support the completion of key on-site tasks and other colleagues.

 - Access to Shared Folders and Hardware: Hardware and remote access can be requested from IT via your General Manager, following the guidance below.
-Rostering or prioritising individuals may be required depending on the availability of equipment.
+Rostering or prioritising individuals may be required depending on the availability of equipment, and we recommend you discuss and agree this as a team.
 Access to some systems is available via a non-Trust device such as a home PC, with further details in the guidance below.

 - Health, Wellbeing and Safety: We encourage line managers and their teams to continue to consider everyone’s health, well-being and safety, ensuring all staff continue to feel a sense of team, regardless of their working location.
-Ensure there is an effective process for 2 way communication, to enable all staff to feel comfortable in providing feedback and putting forward ideas for continuous improvement.
-Manager’s should regularly check-in with team members who are working from home for an extended period.
+Ensure there is an effective process for 2 way communication, to enable all staff to feel comfortable in providing feedback and putting forward ideas for continuous improvement, and take the time to celebrate successes.
+Manager’s should regularly check-in with team members who are working remotely.

 - The Digital Workplace: Staff use of technology should be encouraged wherever possible, to increase team connectivity and meeting effectiveness.
 Microsoft Teams has been implemented and provides features such as instant messaging, voice and video conferencing and screen sharing.
 Click here for guidance on accessing and using Microsoft Teams.